BrianZhao15/LossEndFound/README.md

 ## Features

-- **User Authentication**: Users can register and log in to their accounts using Firebase Authentication.
-(In development)
 - **Image Upload**: Users can upload images of lost or found items.
 (In development)
 - **AI-Powered Matching**: The application uses Cohere's embeddings to extract features from uploaded images and ChromaDB for efficient similarity search to match lost and found items.
 - **FastAPI Backend**: The backend of the application is built using FastAPI, offering a high-performance, easy-to-use interface.